Bethany Community Garden’s three goals are:

 6 Raised beds for Bethany Early Learning Ministry for gardening and food nutrition education, including 24-28 hours of guided activities by Purdue Extension.

-17 Individual garden plots (4 x 10 feet) rented for $20 each, with tillage and water provided.
+17 Individual garden plots (4 x 10 feet) rented for $30 each, with tillage and water provided, as well as a once a month volunteer commitment in the large community garden.

 26 Community Garden plots (50 x 100 feet) as hands-on learning and all produce given away.